tytso/xfstests-bld/Documentation/kvm-xfstests.md

 ## Setup and configuration

-The configuration file for kvm-xfstests is found in the kvm-xfstests directory and is named config.kvm.
+The configuration file for kvm-xfstests is found in the run-fstests directory and is named config.kvm.
 You can edit this file directly, but the better thing to do is to place override values in ~/.config/kvm-xfstests.
 Please look at the kvm-xfstests/config.kvm